cansuyildirimmm/cansuyildirimmm/README.md

-# 👋 Hi there!
-I'm Cansu Yıldırım
+# 👋 Hello!
+I’m Cansu Yıldırım

-I'm a senior Computer Engineering student —
+I am a senior Computer Engineering student at Istanbul Health and Technology University.
-a traveler who thinks in code, dreams in design, and transforms with technology.
+I believe software is not only about projects but also about creating meaning, hope, and solutions.

-💡 I love building across domains: from artificial intelligence to mobile apps, data engineering to educational technologies.
+🎯 I actively work on projects in fields such as artificial intelligence, mobile app development, data engineering, and educational technologies.
-💬 With strong communication and team spirit, I contribute not just with code, but with energy and inspiration.
+💬 With my teamwork skills, strong communication, and high sense of responsibility, I bring a human touch to technical knowledge.

 ---

-## ✨ A Few Words That Define Me
+## ✨ How I Define Myself

-`Curious` • `Solution-Oriented` • `Creative` • `Driven` • `Empathetic` • `Impact-Minded`
+`Curious` • `Solution-Oriented` • `Creative` • `Social Impact-Driven` • `Passionate about Growth` • `Inspirational`

 ---

-## 💡 My Areas of Passion
+## 💡 My Interests

-- Human-centered technologies
+- Developing technologies that make human life easier
-- Reducing inequality in education
+- Supporting equal opportunities in education through technology
-- Making life easier with AI
+- Using artificial intelligence in meaningful scenarios
-- Teamwork, communities, and volunteering
+- Being active in communities with team spirit and volunteering
+- Combining software with art and psychology

 ---

 ## 🛠️ My Digital Toolbox

-Every line of code I write is a step toward solving a real problem.
-Here are the tools I walk with:
+Code is my form of expression, technologies are my instruments:

-- 🐍 **Python** – My voice to speak with data and intelligence
+- 🐍 **Python** – My biggest helper in AI, data analysis, and interactive applications
-- 📱 **Flutter & Dart** – Turning ideas into mobile realities
+- 📱 **Flutter & Dart** – Turning my dreams into mobile apps
+- 🗄️ **SQL** – Not just analyzing data, but transforming it into insights
-- 🐳 **Docker** – Packaging projects that run anywhere
+- 🐳 **Docker** – Making my applications portable and scalable
-- 🎯 **Airflow & dbt** – Automating smart, timely data workflows
+- 🎯 **Airflow & dbt** – Processing data timely and orderly
-- 🗃️ **SQL** – Not just querying data, but telling stories with it
-- 💻 **Java & C#** – Communicating with objects, building solid systems
+- 💻 **Java & C#** – Bringing object-oriented programming together with solid structures
-- 🔧 **Git & GitHub** – Not just version control — growth control
+- 🔧 **Git & GitHub** – Versioning my code, sharing ideas, creating collaboratively

 ---

-## 🌱 A Bit More About Me...

-- Core Team Member at Google Developer Student Clubs Turkey
+## 🌱 Communities I’m Actively Involved In

-- Artificial Intelligence and Technology Academy Scholar
+- **Google Artificial Intelligence and Technology Academy** – Scholar & project developer
-- Team Leader in YetGen 2023–2024 Education Program
-- Mentor at IEEE ISTÜN Computer Society
-- Outside of coding, I write poetry and explore psychology
+- **Google Developer Student Clubs Turkey** – Core Team member
+- **YetGen Education Program** – 2 terms of Education Leadership
+- **IEEE ISTÜN** – Mentoring & Project Consultancy
+- Gained practical experience in the industry through **AI and software development internships**

 ---

+## 🎭 What Makes Me Different

+- I write poetry, expressing my emotions through words
+- I’m interested in psychology, curious about people and behaviors
+- I strive to become a new version of myself every day through my curiosity to learn
+- I see technology not only as code but as a way to create meaning

+---

-## 📫 Let's Connect
+## 📫 Contact Me

 - 📧 cansuyil614@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/cansuyildirimmm/)